 Medical marijuana has been legal longer than recreational marijuana.
 This is good because it means medicinal users have more resources and dispensaries they can rely on.
 However, you need a valid medical reason to qualify for this kind of marijuana use and must have a recommendation from a doctor.

 Medical marijuana was first legalized under the state’s Compassionate Use Act of 1996.
 This law sets several conditions you must meet to be a valid user:

-You have a recommendation to use marijuana (verbal or in writing)
+- You have the recommendation to use marijuana (verbal or in writing)

-Although 1 ounce of leaf or 8 grams of concentrate are the normal limits, you can possess more if it is medically necessary for your own medical use
+- Although 1 ounce of a leaf or 8 grams of concentrate are the normal limits, you can possess more if it is medically necessary for your medical use.

-You can grow 6 matures plants or 12 immature plants, but you could potentially grow more if it’s necessary to supply your reasonable medical needs—usually if the growing conditions means that 12 young plants wouldn’t have a high survival rate
+- You can grow six matured plants or 12 immature plants, but you could potentially grow more if it’s necessary to supply your reasonable medical needs—usually if the growing conditions mean that 12 young plants wouldn’t have a high survival rate.

 Because recreational use is now legal, these medical marijuana rules may seem less important—but they’re not.
 There are many cases where the amount of marijuana you have, or the way you bought it, would be illegal for recreational use but are legal if you are a valid medical user.